robovm/robovm-docs/en/walkthroughs/ib-basics/ib-basics.md

 }
 ```

-The `UIApplicationDelegateAdapter` implementation does not explicitely setup any controllers or UI, as oposed to what was demonstrated in the [Getting Started Guide](/getting-started/structure.md) section.
+The `UIApplicationDelegate` implementation does not explicitely setup any controllers or UI, as oposed to what was demonstrated in the [Getting Started Guide](/getting-started/structure.md) section.
 Instead, iOS will look into the `Info.plist.xml` file, find the `UIMainStoryboardFile` entry and automatically load the UI the file describes.

 Every scene in a storyboard has a `UIViewController` associated with it, responsible for implementing the logic of that scene.
 When the first scene of the main storyboard is loaded, iOS will also automatically instantiate the corresponding `UIViewController` associated with the scene.

-When opening up `MyViewController.java` you can see that the controller is significantly simpler.
+When opening up `MyViewController.java` you can see that the controller is significantly simpler as well:
 ```java
 package com.mycompany.myapp;